unisse-courses/s15-mp8/README.md

 2. Open command prompt and locate to the folder of `s15-mp8`

-3. Type in the command prompt to change the directory to folder PHASE 2
+3. Once you are in that folder, type in command prompt to install all the dependencies in the package.json
     ```shell
-    cd PHASE 2
-    ```

-4. Once you are in PHASE 2’s folder, type in command prompt to install all the dependencies in the package.json
-    ```shell
     npm install
     ```

-5. Once you've already downloaded the dependencies needed for the project, type `npm run dev`.
+4. Once you've already downloaded the dependencies needed for the project, type `npm run dev`.
 It will display
     ```shell
     App listening at port 3000
     MongoDB connected
     ```

-6. Navigate to `http://localhost:3000/` in the browser to view the app
+5. Navigate to `http://localhost:3000/` in the browser to view the app

-7. To stop the server, simply key in `CTRL + C` for windows or `control(^) + C` for Mac
+6. To stop the server, simply key in `CTRL + C` for windows or `control(^) + C` for Mac

 # Running the tests
 ## Login as an Admin